Lockheed F-104 Starfighter: NASA

 An F-104B, originally USAF 57-1303 later received civil registry as N819NA, NASA 819.
 It became the longest-serving NASA F-104 in both calendar time (1958–1978) and flight hours.
 Its credits include being the first aircraft in history to perform manned testing of a ballute at supersonic speed.
 It was also the first to test piloted landings of vehicles such as the X-15 and lifting bodies with the pilot using only stereo periscopic vision.
 It was used extensively for biomedical research, evaluation of new full pressure suits, and general utility duties for NASA research.
 One notable case was its service as the final chase plane for the official FAI world altitude record flight of the #3 X-15.

+Training for Space (1962) Official NASA NF-104 information film reel.

 Between August and October 1963, Lockheed delivered three single-seat F-104G Starfighters to NASA, designated F-104N, for use as high-speed chase aircraft.
 These were the only Starfighters built by Lockheed specifically for NASA; all other NASA aircraft were transferred from the USAF.
 The third of these F-104Ns, number 013, was destroyed on 8 June 1966 in a mid-air collision with a North American XB-70 during a publicity photo flight for General Electric.

 One NASA F-104G, registration N826NA, was equipped with a flight test fixture (FTF) consisting of a pylon mounted on the fuselage centerline.
 The FTF contained instruments to record and transmit research data in real-time to engineers in mission control at Dryden.
 One application of the FTF was testing heat-resistant tiles for use on the Space Shuttle, ensuring their bonding was sufficient at high speeds and evaluating their performance when exposed to moisture.
 The last of these missions flew on 31 January 1994, bringing the F-104's service with NASA to a close after more than 18,000 flights.